ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 - Click on `Save` button at the bottom of the page.

-The image below shows the topics present on Kafka, including the topic `com.mycompany.userservice.user` with `2` partitions, that is used by the microservices of this project.
+The image below shows the topics present on Kafka, including the topic `com.mycompany.userservice.user` with `2` partitions, that is used by the applications of this project.

 ![kafka-manager](images/kafka-manager.png)